 If store security doesn't ask you to pay them money while you are being held in a room somewhere, you may later received a letter from the store, asking you to pay a fine of between $75 and $500, and possibly asking for reimbursement of up to $1,500 for the allegedly stolen property.
 Don't pay them.
 Call your own attorney.
 As part of the flat fee that we charge to represent people in theft cases, we also contact the store's lawyer.
 We tell that lawyer we represent you, and we will represent you in a civil case as well.
 Again, although past results do not indicate future outcomes, not one of my clients has yet been forced to pay a civil penalty after contacting us.
 We've saved our clients tens of thousands of dollars and protected their credit ratings by taking this precaution.

-When a petit larceny case is "over," it isn't really "over."
-A criminal record will stay with you for your entire life because there is no way to expunge a crime from your New York State rap sheet.
-Even in cases where the charges are dismissed, if your attorney doesn't follow up with the court and ask for a confirmation that the arrest was removed from your record, and for a confirmation your fingerprints were destroyed, you could find that the arrest turns up years later in a background check.
+When a petit larceny case is dismissed, it isn't really "over."
+If your attorney doesn't follow up with the court and ask for a confirmation that the arrest was removed from your record, and for a confirmation that your fingerprints were destroyed, you could find that the arrest turns up years later in a background check.
 This can be a problem for young people who are applying to competitive schools, or for anybody with a sensitive job.
 We regularly represent teachers, medical professionals, and a variety of licensed professionals in cases of petit larceny.
-We are here to make sure that there are no serious, lasting consequences from a lapse in judgment.
 Make sure you hire a lawyer who won't forget about your case once your court appearances are over.

 More Information on shoplifting / petit larceny